hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
 Many colleagues I’ve spoken with aren’t even aware it exists.

-In this post, I’ll discuss the basics of writing and executing CUDA kernel with Numba-CUDA and then put discussed concepts into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator.
+In this post, I’ll discuss the basics of writing and executing CUDA kernel with Numba-CUDA (Part 1) and then put discussed concepts into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator (Part 2).

 > In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how [JAX](https://docs.jax.dev/en/latest/index.html) can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.

 Let's get started!

-## Writing and Executing CUDA kernel in Python with Numba-CUDA
+## **Part 1:** Writing and Executing CUDA kernel in Python with Numba-CUDA

 To begin, I'll introduce basics of the CUDA execution model and memory hierarchy.
 If you're already familiar with parallel programming on CPUs, many of the core concepts will feel familiar, making the transition to CUDA relatively straightforward.